RANORYA/Dungeon-Slayers-Github/README.md

 ## 📖 About The Game

 Dungeon Slayer is a 3D Action-RPG game designed specifically for mobile devices.
-Its purpose is to test skills in Unity and C programming and build a portfolio.
+Its purpose is to test my skills in Unity and C programming and build a portfolio.
 It is actively under development.

 ### ✨ Key Features